charleso/blog/_posts/2011-05-13-java-is-the-new-cobol.rst

 The most obvious was that the Java was actually readable!
 At least if you count_ this as readable.
-NACA actually checked-in their Java files after the conversion, so for them the code had to be both readable and maintainable.
+NACA actually checked-in their Java files after the conversion, so the code had to be both readable and maintainable.
 This also had the nice side-effect of allowing our absolutely massive generated COBOL programs to compile (in 99% of cases anyway).